CCBDA-UPC/Assignments-2025/Lab07.md

 #### on: action trigger

-The code below states that the action shall be executed when there is a push on the GitHub repo that has a tag matching the regular expression.
+The code below specifies that the GitHub Action will run only when a **push** is made to the repository **with a tag** that matches a specific pattern.

+These tags must follow the version format:
+**`v1.0.0`, `v1.0.1`, `v1.0.2`, ..., `v1.0.99`**, etc.

+To trigger the GitHub Action, **you need to push a new tag** with an updated version number (i.e., change the last part of the tag).

+> [!Warning]
+> The GitHub Action is only triggered when a new tag is detected.
+Any push without a tag will be ignored.

 ```yaml
 on: